 “If you are travelling with instruments that are made of rare materials, especially to the USA, be sure to read up on CITES, and prepare the relevant documentation and permits you need.

 “Plus, ISM members should always carry their ISM membership card with them at all times to validate your rights as a professional musician,” says the ISM.

-So, if your bow is made with horse hair or your strings with some manner of gut, you might want to check you don’t need a permit to take these materials abroad.
+So, if your bow is made with horse hair or your strings with gut, you might want to check you don’t need a permit to take these materials abroad.

 10. Photograph everything